Metabolic Age: the Best Wake-Up Call Ever?

 For me – it’s a no brainer; knowing my metabolic age is one of the best assessments of how healthy I am (a reminder that I must check it when I’m in the clinic again soon).

 Check out our Initial Weight Loss Assessment Consultation.
-For only €25 we will calculate you BMR and carry out a through weight loss evaluation.
+For only €25 we will calculate you BMR and carry out a thorough weight loss evaluation.